 What is Posture?

 Posture refers to the position of our body in space.
-When your core muscles and mobiliser muscles are working together in balance you have good posture.
-When you have ideal posture, the forces on the body are evenly distributed throughout the body so that all the joints are weight bearing comfortably and the muscles are at optimal length.
+When your core muscles and mobiliser muscles are working together in balance you have ideal posture.
+When you have perfect posture, the forces on the body are evenly distributed throughout the body so that all the joints are weight bearing comfortably and the muscles are at optimal length.

 As physio’s we often analyse posture with an imaginary plumb line that must fall through certain areas of the body in order to have this ideal postural balance.
 See the figure below.